 I woke up this morning with a heavily pounded head.
 Migraine is crippling me now and then.
 Standing straight definitely helped but lying down or inclining backwards or forwards did not help at all.
 Please do not tell me how it is like to have headache if you have not experienced a migraine ever.
 Only people with migraine can understand what we go through.
 Consequently, … Continue reading A Significant Gesture That Swelled Up A Father’s Heart

 I took my family to Grand Haven State Park, MI on last Wednesday so my kids could enjoy their day out at the frozen beach.
 This year, we had a record high snow accumulation which was more than 80 plus already.
 The lake, except at some spots, was frozen as far as my naked eyes can see.
-It was just beautiful.http://instagram.com/p/kueD2JHHEU/ Continue reading Frozen Lake Michigan
+It was just beautiful.http://instagram.com/p/kueD2JHHEU/ View this post on … Continue reading Frozen Lake Michigan

 Just before going to bed, I had a pep talk with my oldest son about trying a new church.
 His little brother was sitting with me on my left in the recliner while he was on the right side.
 Often it’s hard to get a time to talk with him due to the nature of his brother, a hot headed and energetic guys who is … Continue reading 1st Generation American Problems